SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 Most of my portfolio is based on the MERN-stack.
 It's what helped me in the 18-months after I left bootcamp to keep my focus narrow but deep rather than cast my net wide and lose focus.

-## What about learning to code the JAM stack
+## What about learning to code the JAM stack?

 Even better!